bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 - The values for all other fields in the block header are serialized in little-endian order.
 Note that when displayed via a block browser or query, the ordering is big-endian.

 ## Coinbase Transaction
-The first transaction in the body of each block is a special transaction called the **coinbase transaction** which is used to reumenerate the miner of the block.
+The first transaction in the body of each block is a special transaction called the **coinbase transaction** which is used to pay miners of the block.
 The coinbase transaction is required, and must collect and spend any transaction fees paid by transactions included in this block.

 A valid block is entitled to receive a block subsidy of newly created bitcoincash value, and it must also be spent in the coinbase transaction.
 Together, the transaction fees and block subsidy are called the **block reward**.
 A coinbase transaction is invalid if it tries to spend more value than is available from the block reward.
+The subsidy plus fees is the maximum coinbase payout.
+It is valid to pay less.

 The coinbase transaction must have one input spending from 000000000000000.
 The field used to provide the signature can contain arbitrary data up to 100 bytes.
 The coinbase transaction must start with the block height to ensure no two coinbase transactions have the same transaction id (TXID).